chrisnoonan98675/site/xl-deploy/how-tos/reset-admin-password-xl-deploy-server.markdown

 ---
-title: How to reset the admin password for your XL Deploy server
+title: Reset the admin password for your XL Deploy server
-author: vincent_partington
-categories:
-- xl-deploy
-tags:
-- security
-- system administration
 ---

 The XL Deploy [System Administration Manual](http://docs.xebialabs.com/releases/latest/xl-deploy/systemadminmanual.html#changing-the-admin-password) describes how to change the password for the built-in admin user.